Hong Kong's Journey from Corruption to Clean Government

 - 35% higher than regional comparators

-- Opportunity cost: USD 10 billion annually
+- Opportunity cost: USD 10 billion annually8

 Counterargument: